BBC Master: Master Compact

 The cartridge and cassette ports were removed as a space saving measure, and RS-232 hardware not populated on the circuit board as standard.
 A multifunction mouse and joystick port was provided as a 9-pin D type with its function configured in software.
 A Centronics printer interface was also provided.
 The 1 MHz bus and analogue port were not provided on the Compact.
 Additionally, no internal sockets were provided for adding a co-processor or 2nd processor.
 However, the machine did include a 50-way expansion edge connector on the right side of the keyboard, that was similar to cartridge socket #3 on a Master 128.

-Various third-party suppliers restored some of the removed functionality via this connector such as support for Electron and Master 128 cartridges and the provision of various BBC Micro expansion connectors.
-Some suppliers chose to adapt existing peripherals to the built-in ports of the machine.
+Various third-party suppliers restored some of the removed expansion functionality via the expansion connector, such as support for Electron and Master 128 cartridges and the provision of various BBC Micro expansion connectors.
+Some suppliers instead chose to adapt existing peripherals to the built-in ports of the machine.
 For example, Morley Electronics employed the mouse/joystick port to attach their teletext adapter to the Compact.
+Such adaptations were facilitated by the availability of the User Port signals via pins provided by the joystick port, together with three signals (PB5, PB6 and PB7) provided by the general expansion connector.

 Acorn reportedly designed the Compact to appeal to home users and to primary education, with the single-plug power connection regarded as more convenient for setting up a machine that might be moved around in a school, and the choice of 3 1/2-inch discs using the ADFS format was regarded as conducive to "handling many small files" and "distinguishing between different topics or users on the same disc".
 Amongst the bundled software, Acorn's adoption of Logotron's Logo implementation was seen as particularly welcome.
 In an effort to increase sales of the Compact to education, Acorn reduced the price of the machine in late 1987, bundling the Mertec Compact Companion interface with it to provide the BBC range's traditional expansion connectors, pricing it at £344 including VAT without monitor.

 Unlike the other models in the series which provided a battery-backed clock and memory for configuration settings, the Compact utilised EEPROM storage for its configuration with support for only a limited number of writes, making the EEPROMs "a consumable, like a battery" requiring "replacement at intervals".
 Hence, it had no built-in real-time clock facility, although the time could be fetched via Econet where available, being applied to ADFS file timestamps.
 As a result of this, the *TIME and TIME$ commands returned dummy values.
 Only the ADFS Version 2 filing system was supplied as standard, running via a Western Digital 1772 chip (a faster version of the widely used 1770), though it is possible to load a 1770 DFS ROM into sideways RAM, or to insert a ROM or EPROM containing it.

-The User Port signals, although not available directly via a dedicated User Port connector such as provided on the other BBC models, could be accessed via the following method: